 Pre-QIIME Steps:

-Depending on how you received your reads you will use slightly different files to start the process, but in general it is similar process.
+Depending on how you received your reads you will use slightly different files to start the process, but in general it is a similar process.
 In our case, we need to create a manifest file pointing QIIME2 to the forward read and the reverse read.
 See the ‘Metadata in QIIME 2’ page on qiime2.org (https://docs.qiime2.org/2023.5/tutorials/metadata/) for more details.

 Note: I structure my project directory with subdirectories as follows: